Developing hospital services

 Improved facilities that meet modern building standards will result in better medical outcomes and a better experience for patients, a better working environment for staff, improved safety and fewer maintenance-related service disruptions.

-Hospitals locally are managed by West Herts Hospitals Trust.
+Hospitals locally are managed by West Hertfordshire Hospitals NHS Trust.

 - Emergency care is centralised at Watford General Hospital, with accident and emergency and inpatient services and an acute admissions unit.

 - St Albans City Hospital is a dedicated centre for elective surgery with supporting outpatient and diagnostic services.

 - Hemel Hempstead Hospital provides a number of services including urgent care, endoscopy, radiology, outpatient clinics and a small number of intermediate care beds.

 The Watford General Hospital site needs urgent investment to provide a lasting solution to capacity needs and to ensure that buildings meet modern care standards.

 Hospital transformation plans

 In autumn 2017, a plan, called a strategic outline case, to redevelop and refurbish existing acute hospital sites was submitted to NHS regulators.
 The plan proposed significant redevelopment of Watford General Hospital as the main A&E hospital providing emergency, critical and planned care and redevelopment of St Albans City Hospital for planned care.
 Read the strategic outline case here.